What to know about COVID vaccines, fertility, and pregnancy

 Most vaccinations are done by the time we enter puberty.
 Except for Gardasil, there aren’t many women receiving a completely new vaccine for a pathogen against which they have no immunity.
 We don’t normally track it in trials because it hasn’t been an area of concern.

 - A study on Gardasil in Japan looked and menstrual irregularity but did not find a statistically significant number of women reporting it.
-There were women reporting changes, but they weren’t out of step with the number reporting in the non-vaccinated group.
+There were women reporting changes but weren’t out of step with the number reporting in the non-vaccinated group.

 - Some historical studies suggested the phase of a menstrual cycle affected how the body responded to the vaccine.
 That said, it should be moving forward.